Houses and Gardens of Mount Desert Island

 Next we visit the Black House, also known as Woodlawn, built for Colonel John Black between 1824–1827 and a perfectly preserved time capsule curated by his son, Nixon Black.
 Named “Maine’s Most Famous House” by House Beautiful magazine, the Neoclassical house includes Greek Revival overtones.
 The rooms offer a wealth of family treasures and a glimpse into the lives of the lumber barons who formed the culture of Ellsworth.

 Returning to Mount Desert Island after lunch, we head to August Moon, the Asian tea house and pool house.
 Robert Patterson’s crown jewels were designed and built for Mrs. Vincent Astor, who used August Moon as her retreat from the busy social life of Northeast Harbor.
-These exquisite, fanciful creations have been lovingly restored and maintained by Steve and Allison Sullens whose adjacent residence captures some of the atmosphere of the tea house by incorporating a moon gate at the entrance into an otherwise stunning modern design, blending into the surrounding landscape while embracing the captivating views over the Bay toward Blue Hill.
+These exquisite, fanciful creations have been lovingly restored and maintained.

-Perched on a hill overlooking the tranquil waters of Long Pond, the Chinese house built by Edward and Elizabeth Johnson provides an unforgettable conclusion to our extraordinary journey.
-Asian and American art offer a feast for the eyes, as we enjoy the Johnsons’ gracious hospitality.
+Perched on a hill overlooking Long Pond’s tranquil waters, Long Pond Cottage provides an unforgettable conclusion to our extraordinary journey.
+Asian and American art offers a feast for the eyes, as we enjoy the hosts’ gracious hospitality.

 Included: B, L, D

 Enjoy breakfast at the Asticou Inn before independent departures for the airport, or extend your stay on Mount Desert Island for additional exploration at your leisure.

 Land Arrangement Cost: For the main tour, $3,900 per person, based on double occupancy for 5 nights.